 The Council has a statutory duty to collect and arrange for the receipt and disposal of household waste and other waste arising within Bath and North East Somerset.
-This includes Asbestos Waste taken to its Recycling Centres and Transfer Stations.
+This includes Asbestos Waste taken to its Recycling Centres and Transfer Station.

 The Council is seeking to award a Contract for the Collection and Disposal of Asbestos Waste from its three Recycling Centres and one Transfer Station.